PuruVJ/neodrag/README.md

 `DragBounds` is `'parent' | string | Partial<DragBoundsCoords>`, the complete type of `bounds` option.

-`SDragBoundsCoords` is when you're specifying the `bounds` field using an object, this is the type needed for that.
+`DragBoundsCoords` is when you're specifying the `bounds` field using an object, this is the type needed for that.

 ```ts
 export type DragBoundsCoords = {